On the Open Road

 There’s a thing though, I felt that the story is fast-paced.
 I mean I wouldn’t have minded if Stuti would have elaborated the incidents and the characters a bit more.
 The fast pace of the story dwindled the feeling and the connection between the reader and the book.

-I would give this book a 3 star and would suggest this book to anyone who is into this startup thing or who just wants to read a light book or a beach read or just a noon read :D.
+I would give this book 3/5 stars and would suggest this book to anyone who is into this startup thing or who just wants to read a light book or a beach read or just noon read.